-This article first appeared in Vocabula Review (June 2003) and was later anthologized in Vocabula Unbound.
+This following work first appeared in Vocabula Review (June 2003) and was later anthologized in Vocabula Unbound.
 For reprinting and other usage permissions, please contact the author.

 Who Owns English?